ThingPulse/esp8266-oled-ssd1306/README.md

 ## Ui Library (OLEDDisplayUi)

-The Ui Library is used to provide a basic set of user interface elements called, `Frames` and `Overlays`.
+The Ui Library is used to provide a basic set of user interface elements called `Frames` and `Overlays`.
 A `Frame` is used to provide information to the user.
 The default behaviour is to display a `Frame` for a defined time and than move to the next `Frame`.
 The library also provides an `Indicator` element that will be updated accordingly.
 An `Overlay` on the other hand is a piece of information (e.g. a clock) that is always displayed at the same position.